 But I also think he changed his system at the bottom of the market to coincide with his views for what should happen and has now stubbornly stuck with those same views to the tune of terrible performance.

 The Depression-era data was always there, so why add it to the process only after a huge panic in the markets?
-It’s never clear which data set we should be using to compare to the current situation because every cycle is unique.
+It’s never clear which data set we should use to compare to the current situation because every cycle is unique.
 There are no perfect solutions.

 The big lesson here is not that Hussman made an error in judgment that cost his fund performance numbers.